Sterling rises to one-month highs versus dollar, euro

 Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON, April 14 (Reuters) - Sterling rose to one-month highs versus the dollar and euro on Tuesday, as hopes lockdowns may be slowing the spread of the coronavirus pandemic strengthened currencies seen as riskier bets.
+LONDON, April 14 (Reuters) - Sterling rose to one-month highs versus the dollar and euro on Tuesday, as signs that lockdown measures may be slowing the spread of the novel coronavirus strengthened currencies seen as riskier bets.

-The pound has benefited from improved risk sentiment this month as some economies consider reopening and their coronavirus cases slow, even as experts warn Britain may be on course to become the worst-affected country in Europe.
+The pound has benefited from improved risk sentiment this month as some countries consider reopening their economies, even as experts warn Britain may be on course to become the worst-affected country in Europe.

+News over the weekend that Prime Minister Boris Johnson had left hospital and was recovering from COVID-19, the respiratory disease caused by the virus, has also helped support the pound.

+Dire new economic forecasts on Tuesday from Britain's Office for Budget Responsibility and the International Monetary Fund for economies including the UK barely moved the pound, with analysts saying a deep recession is largely priced in.

-The pound reached $1.2575 in early trading, its highest since March 10.
-GBP=D3 It gained to a one-month high of 87 pence per euro.
+The pound topped $1.26 in afternoon trading, its highest since March 13.
+GBP=D3

+It hit a one-month high of 86.84 pence per euro, before paring back gains to be broadly flat.
 EURGBP=D3

-The euro had been hurt by indecision among euro zone governments on an emergency economic package, although a compromise deal was struck on Friday worth half a trillion euros.
+The single currency had been hurt by indecision among euro zone governments on an emergency economic package, although a compromise deal was struck on Friday worth half a trillion euros.

-"We're still in this reversal mode where currencies hit hard last month are rebounding," said Lee Hardman, currency analyst at MUFG.
+"The Covid plateau is taking shape across the globe and expectations for stability and a decline (in infections) are continuing to put a structural bid tone into asset markets," said Neil Jones at Mizhuo Bank.

+"Consequently, with confidence returning, the safe-haven USD trade is being unwound, the market is in turn buying back £ to cut hedges v the US$".

+Lee Hardman, currency analyst at MUFG, said sterling could falter if Britain fails to reduce coronavirus cases quickly and the country's lockdown continues for longer than others.

-"The pound was one of the worst performing currencies last month.
-Britain has a large current account deficit and is seen as vulnerable in crisis conditions - it also performed badly in the financial crisis.
+"The pound was one of the worst-performing currencies last month.
+Britain has a large current account deficit and is seen as vulnerable in crisis conditions -- it also performed badly in the financial crisis," he said.

 "But we are now moving away from a period of tension and stress in markets, allowing currencies like the pound to gradually recover."